pvreboucas/pvreboucas/README.md

 <!--
 **pvreboucas/pvreboucas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile ⚡. -->

-Currently working at [Instituto Federal de Educação, Ciência e Tecnologia de Santa Catarina](https://www.ifsc.edu.br/) developing tools as IT Analyst ⌨🖥🖱 for quality public education!
+Currently working at [Instituto Federal de Educação, Ciência e Tecnologia de Santa Catarina](https://www.ifsc.edu.br/) developing tools as IT Analyst ⌨🖥🖱 for quality public education👨‍🏫!

 - 🔭 I’m currently working on Java systens, Wordpress, Moodle and Liferay;
 - 🌱 I’m currently learning about JavaScript frameworks, DevOps Culture, Docker and REST API;